 b) Highways - Footpaths, (Cllr Wright)

 Cllr Wright proposed that Cllrs who are keen walkers and other residents are encouraged to adopt a short stretch of footpath so any issues can be quickly dealt with.
+Agreed.

-Agreed: Action Cllr Wright to co-ordinate.
+Action Cllr Wright to co-ordinate.
 Thanked the people of Great Glemham for keeping footpaths clear.
 Action: Clerk to contact Village Information to ask for volunteers.

-c) Butchers Field (Cllr Benson).
+c) Butchers Field (Cllr Benson)

 Cllr Benson went through is figures suggesting that some £2000 pa should be budgeted to maintain Butcher’s Field as the £500 agreed for this year is considerably overspent.
 This would require an increase in the precept from £7,300 to £9,500 approx. pa.
 Agreed that this year the overspend can come from surplus.
 Proposed Cllr Lissaman and seconded Cllr Cross.

 Action: Clerk to check the limit by which we can increase the precept in one year and check surplus.